-The Objective Provisions Tree (OPT) and the Line Of Protection (LOP) are tools proposed to support the identification of possible deficiencies in terms of DiD level and to provide the essential information for the subsequent development of the PSA.
+The Objective Provision Tree (OPT) and the Line Of Protection (LOP) are tools proposed to support the identification of possible deficiencies in terms of DiD level and to provide the essential information for the subsequent development of the PSA.

-The definition of safety objectives, both in quantitative and qualitative aspect, the identification and taking into account of all loads and environmental conditions that may affect the operation of the installation and the representation, as comprehensive as practicable, of the safety architecture, allow the evaluation of the performance of each level of Defense in Depth.
-This is a twofold task: firstly it is verified that, for a given initiating event, the functional efficiency of the technological and other related provisions are capable to realize the mission required and, secondly, if needed, this is done with a reliability that meets the safety criteria.
+The definition of safety objectives, both quantitative and qualitative, the identification and recognition of all loads and environmental conditions that may affect the operation of the installation and the representation, as comprehensive as practicable, of the safety architecture, allow the evaluation of the performance of each level of Defense in Depth, which is a twofold task: firstly it is verified that, for a given initiating event, the physical efficiency of the material and immaterial provisions are capable to realize the mission required and, secondly, that, if needed, this is done with a reliability that is consistent with expectations.

 The availability of an exhaustive - as practicable - representation of the safety architecture allows the development of a PSA model with a structure that better complies with the DiD principles.
-The standard updated structure of the PSA Event trees, whose nodes shall represent the failure/success of the DiD levels and the corresponding Lines of Protection, and a partial practical example of application are presented.
+The standard structure of the PSA Event trees, whose nodes shall represent the failure/success of the DiD levels and the corresponding Lines of Protection, and a partial practical example of application are presented.

 All the proposals of this document are based on consolidated terminology [1] and shared concepts ([5], [10], [13] and [15]), and consistent with the (IAEA) Safety Fundamentals [2], Safety Requirements [3] and process for the Safety assessment [4].
-They contribute to clarify the possible peculiar role of the PSA approach for the assessment of DiD and to support the on-going evolution of the PSA approach through indications on the a conceptual framework and related process for the assessment of the "safety architecture" implementing DiD and on metrics to be adopted.
-Further activities are requested to finalize the proposed approach; they mainly concern the detailed definition of the above criteria and metrics, coherently with the indications provided within the document.
+They contribute to clarify the possible peculiar role of the PSA approach for the assessment of DiD and to support the on-going evolution of the PSA approach through indications on the general process for DiD assessment and on criteria and metrics to be adopted.
+Further activities are requested to finalize the proposed approach; they concern the detailed definition of the above criteria and metrics, coherently with the indications provided within the document.